bhoomikag203/ecom-optimus/README.md

 # ecom-optimus
-It’s a simple eCommerce site, where you can add products to cart, searchfor a product etc.
+It’s a simple eCommerce site, where you can add products to cart, search for a product etc.

 ## Stories completed